-We recently developed a kinematic fault network model and applied that to describe California crustal deformation (Zeng and Shen, 2014).
+We recently developed a kinematic fault network model and applied it to describe California crustal deformation (Zeng and Shen, 2014).
 In the model surface deformation is prescribed assuming each fault segment slipping beneath a locking depth in an elastic half-space.
 Each fault segment connects to its adjacent elements with slip vector continuity imposed at fault nodes or intersections; the degree of the constraints determines whether deformation is block-like.
-Parameters that constrain the degree of block-like motion are optimized based on the trade-off between the fit to the observation data and the total number of model resolution.
+Parameters that constrain the degree of block-like motion are optimized based on the trade-off between the fit to the observation data and the model resolution.
 We applied this model to invert GPS observations for slip rates on major faults in California with geological rate constraints (Zeng and Shen, 2014; Fig. 1).
-Based on the F-test result, we find that lesser block-like models fit the data significantly better than the strictly block-like model, suggesting that either non-elastic deformation is wide spread, or transient deformation, resulted from earthquake induced stress changes is significant and long-lasting.
-Our final inversion yielded slip rate estimates of 82 fault segments in California, and was considered as the ‘preferred geodetic model’ by the evaluation panel of the UCERF3 project (Parsons et al., 2015).
+Based on the F-test result, we find that less block-like models fit the data significantly better than the strictly block-like model, suggesting that either non-elastic deformation is wide spread, or conributions from transient deformation, resulting from earthquake induced stress changes, are significant and long-lasting.
+Our final inversion yields slip-rate estimates of 82 fault segments in California, and was considered as the ‘preferred geodetic model’ by the evaluation panel of the UCERF3 project (Parsons et al., 2015).